 Compactus Storage area located within the Administration Building.
 Backroom 1 Storage area is located in the Administration Building and houses the old building licences, finance and 2001-2003 old files.
 Backroom 2 Storage area is located in the Administration Building and houses building licenses and finance files.

-Archive Storage area is a sea container located at the Shire of Jerramungup Works Depot.
-The archive is air-conditioned during the day with fire detection/suppression system in place with all archive files and vital records are being stored at this location.
+Archive Storage area is an air-conditioned, lockable room located within the Shire of Jerramungup Works Depot.
+All archive files and vital records are stored at this location.